-There are many different ways that episodes/stories can be categorized: by quality, by “genre” (comedic vs. action-oriented vs. dramatic), by which character or characters (if any) is featured, etc. What I’m attempting here, though, is to sort episodes by “story type”—that is, according to what sorts of events the story revolves around, based on a reasonably concise, but hopefully sufficiently inclusive, list of categories (of which I currently have 8).
-For the most part, each category should at least theoretically be capable of containing strong episodes—though I’ll admit that I do have at least one category (Tech Trouble) with very little potential for quality.
-Also, two important notes are in order: First, what I’m considering in categorizing episodes is not merely the presence of some feature or element that is associated with this or that category, but the extent to which such elements constitute the main focus of the story—i.e., what the episode is fundamentally about, at least on a plot level.
-Secondly, even considering that, there will be many episodes that fall into more than one of my categories, either because they contain multiple storylines of different “types,” or just because some stories will inevitably straddle the arbitrary lines that I’m drawing between the types that I’ve identified.
+There are many different ways that episodes/stories can be categorized: by quality, by “genre” (comedic vs. action-oriented vs. dramatic), by which character or characters (if any) is featured, etc. What I have attempted here, though, is to sort TNG episodes by “story type”—that is, according to what sorts of events the story revolves around, based on a reasonably concise list of 8 categories that I came up with early on in my process of review-writing.
+For the most part, each category should at least theoretically be capable of containing strong episodes—though I’ll admit that I do have at least one category (Tech Trouble) with very limited potential for quality.
+Also, two important notes are in order: First, what I considered in categorizing episodes was not merely the presence of some feature or element that is associated with this or that category, but the extent to which such elements constitute the main focus of the story—i.e., what the episode is fundamentally about, at least on a plot level.
+Secondly, even considering that, there are many episodes that fall into more than one of my categories, either because they contain multiple storylines of different “types,” or just because many stories inevitably straddle the arbitrary lines that I’m drawing between the types that I’ve identified.

 Encounter with a Weird Alien